 I’ve heard it whispered that the DVR fills empty space with on demand programs and movies so they’re available immediately, so you really don’t have as much free space as you need.
 The thought is that your hard drive is actually full of this stuff and it gets deleted to make room for your programs dynamically, and you aren’t even aware of it.
 That’s possible and it would make sense, of course the only thing is that DIRECTV staff won’t confirm this and there’s no way to really prove it short of vivisecting your DVR which is just not allowed by your customer agreement.

 Still, I have to feel like there could be a little bit of a compromise here.
 I know, the DVR does ask me if I’m sure before I delete anything.
 This is its way of making sure I’m not being an idiot.
-But you know, the “Are you sure” prompt happens with every deletion, so you tend to ignore it over time, right?
-It certainly would be a nice addition if at least the programs deleted in the last day were made available for undelete.
+But you know, the “Are you sure” prompt happens with every deletion.
+This means you tend to ignore it over time, right?
+I certainly want some sort of function like that.
+At least, make it so the programs deleted in the last day can be undeleted.
 That couldn’t possibly have an effect on whatever Machiavellian plans DIRECTV has for the free space on its DVRs, right?

-It is no secret that DIRECTV and AT&T engineers are working hard on the next generation of home products, to unify the U-Verse and DIRECTV worlds, or more precisely the home-wired and satellite-delivered worlds.
-I have been told that this next-generation device is really, in a lot of ways, the answer to a lot of questions that have been going around for some time, and that it’s the device that will silence a lot of critics who will tell you that DIRECTV’s product selection needs a refresh.
+It is no secret that DIRECTV engineers are working hard on the next generation of home products.
+The goal is to give people the kind of choices that they really want in the 2020s.
+Those choices are a lot different than they were in the 2000s when DVRs first came out.
+They tell me that they have a vision of the future.
+They also say that their solution is, in a lot of ways, the answer to a lot of your questions.
+And, not just today’s questions — question that have been going around for some time.
+They say that their plans will silence a lot of critics.
+If you’re someone who thinks that DIRECTV’s product selection needs a refresh, maybe it will satisfy you.
 Maybe, just maybe, they’ll stick in an undelete function.
 Let’s hope!